 Typical YPO Students: YPO students are generally from the greater Pittsburgh metropolitan area and from as far as West Virginia and Ohio.
 While auditions are based on playing level and not age, most students are in between 9th and 12th grades, with some younger students and some college students.

 Conductor: Brian Worsdale is the conductor of YPO and the Music Director of TRYPO.
 See Artistic Staff for more information about Mr. Worsdale.

 Coaches: Students break out into periodic sectionals to focus on technique and their individual parts.
 YPO coaching staff is drawn from members of the Pittsburgh Symphony and other professional local teaching artists.
 See Artistic Staff for more information about YPO’s artistic staff.

-Travel: TRYPO believes that performing while traveling uniquely cements a student’s relationship with music and wants its large ensembles to travel every three years.
-The 2014-15 Season was a travel year for YPO, which went to New York City in June 2015 to perform in Carnegie Hall, among other activities.
+Travel: TRYPO believes that performing while traveling uniquely cements a student’s relationship with music and strives for its large ensembles to travel regularly.
+The 2014-15 Season was a travel year in which YPO went to New York City in June 2015 to perform in Carnegie Hall, among other activities.
 The 2017-18 Season concluded with a Concert Tour of Central Europe in June 2018.
 For more information about the 2017-18 European Tour, please CLICK HERE.
 TRYPO anticipated the 2020-21 Season would be the next travel year for TRYPO.
 However, given the current situation with COVID-19, we do not yet know when we will next be able to travel.
 All YPO students are expected and encouraged to travel with the orchestra during a travel season.
 However, with proper notice, permission to miss the tour may be granted without jeopardizing the student’s membership in the orchestra.

 Concerto Competition: Every year, YPO students can compete to perform with YPO on the spring concert.
 For more information, click HERE.

-Auditions: YPO has auditions every May/June for entry to the next season. .
+Auditions: YPO has auditions every May/June for entry to the next season.
 Due to the current restrictions on gatherings, we will move to an online audition model.
-See New Member Auditions for more information on how to join YPO and for current openings (if any).
+See New Member Auditions for more information on joining YPO and current openings (if any).

 Repertoire: YPO performs standard orchestral repertoire for full orchestra.
 Recent repertoire selections have included: